uwGZQ/CSE455-Homework/src/hw5/README.md

 Read the _run_ function in _helper.py_ to understand the logic of training process.

-Your code will be tested in Python 3.7 and PyTorch 1.8 under the Linux environment, where the installation steps can be found in the appendix.
+The installation of python and PyTorch can be found in the appendix.
 You should not import any other libraries in your code.